The Ultimate Travel Guide to Malaga, Spain

 If you still feel like a bit of shopping, visit a nearby shopping mall, Muelle Uno.

 The name already indicates the address.
 You’ll find chain stores and some designer boutiques, and a chic café with great views over the port.
-This mall is open from 12.am to 12pm, no siesta.
+This mall is open from 12am to 12pm, with no siesta.

 Two insider tips for museum fans like myself: the first is the wonderful glass museum in Plazuela Santisimo Christo Sangre 2.
 A collection of glass and chandeliers in a converted 18th-century townhouse on the first floor, furniture, and insights into the life of the time on the ground floor.